-Cornell Bowers CIS is home to the three academic disciplines that power the information economy.
+Cornell Bowers CIS is home to the three academic disciplines that power the information economy, and part of the new multicollege Department of Design Tech.

 The Department of Computer Science is consistently ranked among the best computer science departments in the U.S. Organized in 1965, it is one of the first of its kind in the country.
 The department offers computer science majors in the Colleges of Arts & Sciences and Engineering, and Master of Engineering (MEng), MS and Ph.D. graduate programs.
 With a full-time faculty of 40 across both the Ithaca and Cornell Tech campuses, the department has approximately 120 resident Ph.D. students, 100 M.Eng. students and 350 undergraduate majors.
 Read more about the history and impact of Cornell Computer Science.